cdugan256/ems-intranet/README.md

-ems-intranet
+Bullitt County EMS - intranet
 ============

-First shot at intranet for BCEMS
+First shot at intranet for BCEMS.

+Will try to become a one stop shop for BCEMS employees to check schedules and open shifts.